I HATE KETCHUP.

 TO END CHILDHOOD CANCER

 Listen, I hate ketchup but I hate cancer more.
 It’s time we catch up to cancer.
+If some ketchup gets spilled along the way, that’s a price I’m willing to pay.

 Cancer is extremely personal to me.
 I would be honored for your support to help fund important research and support cancer patients, survivors, and their caregivers to, hopefully one day, end cancer for good.
 And if some ketchup gets spilled along the way, so be it!